someengineering/resoto.com/docs/contributing/components.md

 #### Starting the Database

-After you have installed ArangoDB, you need to start it.
-The way the database is started depends on the way it has been installed (`systemctl` on Linux, clicking the application icon on macOS, etc.).
+Start ArangoDB (using `systemctl` on Linux, by clicking the application icon in macOS, etc.).

-**The expected default access is the built-in user account `root` with a configured empty string as password.**
+**The expected default access is the built-in user account `root` with a configured empty string as password or authentication turned off.**
-No additional settings are required in such a setup, since `resotocore` will use this access to create all necessary items.
-This setting is required for tests to pass, as the tests create users and databases.
+This is necessary for `resotocore` to perform the database setup, and also required for tests to pass.

 :::caution
 This setup is for development only and should not be deployed in production environments.